- Learn more about our generous financial aid policies on the Columbia Financial Aid Initiative FAQs page.

 In addition, you should budget for the cost of travel between home and New York.
 Students who will be flying to school are encouraged to take advantage of the lowest student fares available by booking as early as possible.
 If you do not have a travel agent, you may want to contact STA Travel at 800-777-0112 or the STA Travel Web site.
 We also encourage students to check online for bargains by doing a search for “student travel”.

-There are a few payment strategies that Columbia parents commonly use:
+There are a few payment strategies that Columbia parents commonly use; you can learn more about financing options and apply online.

 Unlike the payment plan only strategy, long-term options like the Federal Direct Parent PLUS loan allows families to finance unbilled costs like books, miscellaneous expenses and travel.
 Therefore, a family may choose to borrow more than the billed costs, resulting in a small credit balance for the student each term.
 Credit balances are made available as a refund to the student.